jfroelich/rss-reader/src/app/operations/remove-lost-entries.md

-The `remove_lost_entries` function removes entries missing urls from the database
+The `remove_lost_entries` function removes entries missing urls from the database.

+Internally this uses openCursor instead of getAll for scalability.

 ### Params